Gavin867/04-the-gin-quiz/README.md

 # The Gin Quiz
-## A Javascript powered Multiple-Choice Quiz
+## A Javascript Powered Multiple-Choice Quiz

 ## Project Goals